asmasurti/asmasurti/README.md

 ### Hi there 👋

-I'm currently a third-year Computer Engineering student at the Univerity of Toronto with an interest in Software Development, Hardware, AI/ML and Project Management.
+I'm a recent Computer Engineering graduate from the Univerity of Toronto.
+I am interested in all things Software Development and Product Management.
 Below are some projects that I've worked on over the years.
 <!--
 **asmasurti/asmasurti** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.